mx-jeff/job-hunting/checklist.md

         - [x] split interfaces
         - [ ] length of jobs that have been subscribed
         - [ ] implement better logic control to search better jobs (Filter exact with name, etc)
+        - [x] write and populate credentails in localstorage
-        - [ ] write credentials in .env file and displays in login section
+        - [ ] write and populate credentails in database

     - [x] Conpany credentials
         - [x] page subscriber for get data